sadraiiali/FOSS4News/README.md

 ## Contribute

-Fill free to clone project, add your code and then submit a pull request.
+Feel free to clone project, add your code and then submit a pull request.
 Any participate is willing :)

 ## Maintainers